veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-The upper leg muscle (quadriceps) exerts a force of 1250 N, which is carried by a tendon over the kneecap (the patella) at the angles shown in [Figure](#fig6).
+The upper leg muscle (quadriceps) exerts a force of 1250 N, which is carried by a tendon over the kneecap (the patella) at the angles shown in [Figure 6](#fig6).
 Find the direction and magnitude of the force exerted by the kneecap on the upper leg bone (the femur).

 ![The figure shows a side view of the bones of a knee and the quadriceps muscle.
 The upper bone is inclined at fifty five degrees to the horizontal and the tension exerted by the quadriceps muscle is one thousand two hundred and fifty newtons.
 The tendon from the knee cap to the lower bone is inclined at seventy five degrees below the horizontal.
 The force in this direction is the same as that provided by the quadriceps.](../resources/Figure_10_06_06a.jpg "The knee joint works like a hinge to bend and straighten the lower leg.
 It permits a person to sit, stand, and pivot.")
 {: #fig6}